epw/consensus/Consensus Book.md

 - Pick a playbook move from another playbook
 - Pick a playbook move from another playbook
 - Gain +1 Wits (max Wits +3)
-- Get an Advanced Hedge Mage Move
+- Get an Advanced Hedge Mage Move\newpage

 ## The Inspired